sivertheisholt/CharaTwitch/README.md

 Welcome to CharaTwitch!
 This project is still in EARLY DEVELOPMENT!
 But you are free to try it out if you wish.

 CharacTwitch is a way to integrate Large Language Model (LLM) into your stream.
-By connecting your Twitch and Character AI Account you can listen to redeems and make your character respond by talking.
+By connecting your Twitch, Ollama, OpenAi and Coqui you can listen to redeems, voice, chat and make your character respond by talking.

 I will change the program constantly, and premade for my own wants until I'm happy with a result.
 Then I might make it universal for others to use.
 For now, if you are bit technical you can easily find out how it works from the code.

+CharaTwitch is built in Electron with React.
+Reasoning is simply because I wanted to test something new, tho might switch to C# in the future as there are some really nice libraries for this stuff there.

 ![Imgur](https://github.com/sivertheisholt/CharaTwitch/blob/main/assets/CharaTwitchFull.png)

 ## Setup

-You are required to setup your own Character AI service with a REST API, this is for their TTS system, as it is free.

 Ollama is used to run the LLM.
 You can find the docker image here: https://hub.docker.com/r/ollama/ollama/

+Coqui is used to run the TTS.
+You can find the docker image here(CPU VERSION): https://github.com/coqui-ai/TTS/pkgs/container/tts-cpu

 Download the latest zip from [Releases](https://github.com/sivertheisholt/CharaTwitch/releases) and extract it.
 Run the exe to install the program.
-(There is an error on startup for now, just ignore it)
+(There is an error on startup for now, just ignore it, dont click anything)

-You will need to input a bit of information from both Twitch and Character AI.
+You will need to input a bit of information from Twitch.

-### CAI REST API

-This document outlines the API endpoints utilized by CharaTwitch.
-You can find/use my own implementation here: https://github.com/sivertheisholt/CustomCharacterAi

-Required header: authorization

-#### 1. `/health`

-- **Method**: GET
-- **Description**: Checks the health status of the server.
-- **Returns**:
-  - if the server is healthy (status code: 200)

-#### 2. `/voices`

-- **Method**: GET
-- **Description**: Fetches the available voices.
-- **Returns**:
-  - An array of voice data if successful (status code: 200)

-#### 3. `/tts`

-- **Method**: POST
-- **Description**: Converts text to speech (TTS) using the selected voice.
-- **Parameters**:
-  - `voice_id`: ID of the selected voice
-  - `text`: Text to be converted to speech
-- **Returns**:
-  - Speech data if successful (status code: 200)

 ### Twitch